Laaxus/LRoAI/README.md

 version 0.6.0 released.

 I believe that LRoAI is now feature complete.
-What remains to do is :
+What remains to be done is :

 1) Lot of balancing
 2) Debugging (because I can't believe there's no bug)